SDRAST/SDRAST.github.io/_sources/index.rst.txt

 necessary or useful for conducting radio astronomy research.
 The collection may provide a quick way to start a small single dish radio astronomy *ab initio* because it is able to manage a telescope system in which all subsystems have their own, network-accessible controllers.
+The base classes are ``Device`` for modifying a signal,
+``Signal`` which is modified by a device, and ``Port`` by which signals enter and leave a device.
+Subclasses implement specific instances of these.
+The actual hardware is controlled by *servers* while the user software is based on *clients*.

 The data reduction package is based on a number of base classes. ``Observation`` is the base class for a single set of data, often called a *scan*. ``Map``